prettydiff/biddle/readme.md

     node biddle markdown applications/example/readme.md

 You can also specify a custom word wrap limit.
-The default is still 100.
+The default is 100.

     node biddle markdown applications/example/readme.md 80

 ### publish
 Writes a hash file and a zip file with a version number to the publications directory or some other specified location.
 Applications are required to have a file in their root directory named *package.json* with properties: *name* and *version*.

-Create a zip in the default location: ./publications/myapplication
+Create a zip in the default location: ./publications/myApplicationDirectory

-    node biddle publish ../myapplication
+    node biddle publish ../myApplicationDirectory

-Publish to a custom location: ./myAlternateDirectory/myapplication
+Publish to a custom location: ./myAlternateDirectory/myApplicationDirectory

-    node biddle publish ../myapplication myAlternateDirectory
+    node biddle publish ../myApplicationDirectory myAlternateDirectory

 Use quotes if any argument contains spaces:

-    node biddle publish "c:\program files\myApplication"
+    node biddle publish "c:\program files\myApplicationDirectory"

 ### status
-(not written yet)
 Will check whether an installed application is behind the latest published version.

-Automation is planned but still under consideration.
+Check the status of all installed applications

+    node biddle status

+Check the status of an application by name

+    noe biddle status myApplicationName

 ### test
 Run the user acceptance tests.